-Plant type

-Each type of plant community has something different to offer graziers.
-The contributions of the three main pasture types in the inland Burnett are outlined below.

-Native pastures

-These pastures are often underused and undervalued.
-They are a cheap resource, costing 1-6c per kg of liveweight gain in cattle compared to around \$1.60 per kg of liveweight gain in cattle on a grain diet.
+Plant type Each type of plant community has something different to offer land managers.
+Three main pasture types contribute to the Burnett catchment.
+Native pastures These pastures are often underused and undervalued.
+They are a cheap resource, costing 3-18c per kg of liveweight gain in cattle compared to around \$3.20 per kg of liveweight gain in cattle on a grain diet.
 Native pastures are still the main pastures supporting Queensland's grazing industry.
-They usually benefit from a careful burning regime and, with proper management, they can be productive and profitable.

-Native pastures + legume

-Oversowing legumes into native pastures is a cost-effective way of increasing production.
-Stylos and wynn cassia are commonly used in the inland Burnett.
-Clovers and medics will perform well in wet winters and are a worthy addition to any pasture.
+They can benefit from a careful burning regime and, with proper management, they can be productive and profitable.
+Native pastures + legume Oversowing legumes into native pastures is a cost-effective way of increasing production.
+Stylos and Wynn cassia are commonly used in the Burnett.
+Clovers and medics can perform well in wet winters.
+Sown pastures Pastures sown into a prepared seedbed are the most productive, and the most expensive.

-Sown pastures

-Pastures sown into a prepared seedbed are the most productive, and the most expensive.
 These pastures will usually run down after 5-8 years due to a lack of nitrogen.
 They can be maintained for longer with fertiliser applications and careful renovation.
 Legumes are an essential addition to pastures to reduce the effects of run-down.

-Grazing

-Stock will select the highest quality diet available to them.
+Grazing Stock will select the highest quality diet available to them.
 Increasing the stocking rate reduces each animal's ability to select and so reduces the quality of the diet.
 Forcing stock to eat more than leaf (e.g. stem) will reduce the weight gain per head.
 About 25-40% of a pasture grass plant (above the ground) is leaf.
 To maintain strong pasture plants do not allow animals to use any more than a third of the grass growth over 12 months.
-Using about one-third of a grass plant gives stock the best quality diet and avoids overgrazing the pasture (see Figure 2).
+Using about one-third of the feed on offer gives stock the best quality diet and avoids overgrazing the pasture (see Figure 2).

-Figure 2 - Using one-third of the available pasture for stock helps maintain quality pastures.
+Figure 2 - Using just one-third of the feed on offer for stock helps maintain quality pastures.
 If stock are allowed to continually eat green shoots as they emerge, the plant is unable to build up carbohydrate reserves in its roots.
 This causes root loss and a loss in plant productivity (see Figure 3).
 As the number of stock grazing on a pasture increases, the potential liveweight gain decreases (see Figure 4).
 Increased stocking pressure results in the loss of more palatable pastures species and a decline in pasture quality.

-As the number of stock grazing on a pasture increases the potential liveweight gain decreases (see Figure 4).
-Increased stocking pressure results in the loss of more palatable pastures species and eventual pasture quality decline.

-Improving pasture palatability and productivity

-Several factors influence pasture palatability and productivity.
+Improving pasture palatability and productivity Several factors influence pasture palatability and productivity.
 Use the following principles to help manage pastures to achieve long term productivity.
+Leafiness Leafiness and the protein content of the leaves determines the palatablity and productivity of grasses.
+Nitrogen content (and so protein) varies